This article describes the dependency related linker options

 "Unresolved" means that (a) no other relocatable object file linked into the component provides a definition, and (b) no shared object linked into the component provides a definition.

 ELF supports interposition.
-Say, a shared object has an undefined symbol.
-The symbol may be provided by an arbitrary shared object or by the executable at runtime.
-By not requiring the dependencies to be fully specified, runtime can have flexibility.
+For example, if a shared object has an undefined symbol, the symbol may be provided by an arbitrary shared object or by the executable at runtime.
+By not requiring the dependencies to be fully specified, the runtime can have flexibility.

-There may be mutual references between two shared objects A and B. We cannot break the tie with a regular approach if fully dependencies need to be specified.
-A variant is that the executable has A as its dependency while A also references symbols from the executable.
+There may be mutual references between two shared objects, X and Y. Breaking the tie with a regular approach would be difficult if full dependencies needed to be specified.
+A variant is that the executable has X as its dependency while X also references symbols from the executable.

 For (a), such unbounded flexibility does not quite fit into a build system.
 With a modular design, the libraries should have well-defined roles and dependencies.
 We do not substitute an arbitrary shared object for a link-time shared object.
-When we need such flexibility, we can define an interface and make several shared objects implement the interface.
+When we need such flexibility, we can define an interface (e.g., C++ virtual functions) and have several shared objects implement the interface.

-Having fully specified dependencies makes the shipped shared object A convenient to use.
-It is likely that an executable link does not use A's dependency B. It would feel awkward if the executable link needs to additionally link against B when linking against A.
+Having fully specified dependencies makes the shipped shared object X convenient to use.
+It is likely that an executable link does not use X's dependency Y. It would feel awkward if the executable link needs to additionally link against Y when linking against X.

 If you have read my article about ELF interposition, you should know that having the dependency information makes direct bindings possible, which can improve symbol lookup time for the dynamic loader.
 No ELF system other than Solaris has implemented direct bindings, though.

---start-group A.a B.a --end-groupwith GNU ld and gold.
-Actually merging A and B is often a better strategy.
+--start-group X.a Y.a --end-groupwith GNU ld and gold.
+Actually merging X and Y is often a better strategy.

-If we don't merge A and B, http://blog.darlinghq.org/2018/07/mach-o-linking-and-loading-tricks.html mentions that the Mach-O approach for such circular dependencies is usually to link the libraries twice.
+If we don't merge X and Y, http://blog.darlinghq.org/2018/07/mach-o-linking-and-loading-tricks.html mentions that the Mach-O approach for such circular dependencies is usually to link the libraries twice.

 ld -o libfoo.dylib foo.o -flat_namespace -undefined suppress